 1. Which water main contractor do you hire?

-Even within the niche NYC water main contractor industry, there are literally a handful of firms that do the majority of the work.
-As, a for instance, Balkan Sewer And Water Main Service.
-Balkan has been NYC’s largest house sewer and water service line contractor for over 30 years running.
-Larger firms have certain irrefutable advantages.
-These advantages include a greater customer support team, and the scheduling flexibility provided by having multiple installation crews available.
-Another additional advantage are dedicated paving, cement, and quality assurance Teams in the field.
+Even within the niche NYC water main contractor industry, there are literally a handful of firms that do the majority of the main water line replacement work.
+As a for instance, Balkan Sewer And Water Main Service.
+Balkan has been NYC’s largest house sewer and water service line contractor for over 35 years.
+If you hire a well-established plumber, such as Balkan, you’ll receive certain irrefutable advantages.
+These advantages include a greater customer support team and the scheduling flexibility provided by having multiple installation crews available.
+Another additional advantage is dedicated paving, cement, and quality assurance Teams in the field.

 2. Do you repair or replace your water service line?

-One of the 1st decisions you’ll have to make is whether to repair or replace your entire water service line.
-The 3 primary determining factors are what your line is made out of, the age of your line, and the size of the line:
+One of the 1st decisions you’ll have to make is whether to repair or replace the entire water service line.
+The 3 primary determining factors are what your line is made out of, the age of your line, and the size of the line.